pooley182/Plex-Meta-Manager-Wiki/Plex-Builders.md

 To combat the problem above you set all collections to `Hide items in this collection` and create a collection and set it to `Hide collection` and put every movie that you still want to display in that collection.

-With the variability of Plex Meta Manager maintaining a collection like this becomes very difficult, so in order to automate you can use `plex_collectionless`.
+With the variability of Plex Meta Manager maintaining a collection like this becomes very difficult, so in order to automate it you can use `plex_collectionless`.
 You just have to tell it what collections to exclude or what collection prefix to exclude.

 There are two attributes for `plex_collectionless`, `exclude_prefix` (To exclude every collection whose title or sort title starts with the prefix) and `exclude` (To exclude specific collections).
 At least one exclusion is required.